Get COVID-19 Testing

 Other County Services

-- The Board of Chosen Freeholders will hold two meetings on June 10: a work session meeting at 4:30, and a regular public meeting at 7:00pm.
-Both meetings will be held via Webex:
+- The Board of Chosen Freeholders will hold their July 8 work session and regular meeting via Webex:

 - View upcoming meeting agendas.